 Casual is often considered the most suitable for nuptials held at a park, rustic barn, beach, or another outdoor location, but you can likely still get away with semi-formal if you desire a dressier look for your guests.

-For more tips, discover options of what to wear for each wedding dress code, learn how to deal with the heat at a summer wedding, and take a look at these wedding hacks to make your life easier while planning.
+For more tips, discover options of what to wear for each wedding dress code, find out if it's okay to wear black to a wedding, learn how to deal with the heat at a summer wedding, and take a look at these wedding hacks to make your life easier while planning.